 About ICP Analysis for Saltwater Aquariums

-So, why should you do ICP-OES analysis?
+So, why should you do ICP-Mass Spec analysis?
 What will it do for you and your corals?

 How it Works

-ICP-OES is not the most commonly used method in the aquarium world.
-The instrument we use is usually used to do testing to comply with the EPA regulations in environmental issues, so it's reliability is without question.
+ICP-Mass Spec is not the most commonly used method in the aquarium world.
+The instrument we use is usually used to do testing to comply with the EPA regulations in environmental issues, so its reliability is without question.
 To start, ICP stands for Inductive Couple Plasma.
-What it does is simple - it injects a sample, in this case salt water, into a plasma chamber that is approximately 10,000 degrees.
+What it does is simple - it injects a sample, in this case saltwater, into a plasma chamber that is approximately 10,000 degrees.
 This extreme temperature breaks everything in the sample apart into the basic elements.
 Every element is released at a specific wave length.
 We can then tell the concentration of the element by how much energy is released at that specific wave length.
 This process allows every element to be picked up from just a few drops of water.

 What ICP Does for You